V Vizard Logo with shade

 • A Canadian private school that can legally award degrees under provincial law (for example, Bachelor’s, Master’s, or Doctorate degree)

-Obtaining an open work permit typically takes several months to process.
+Obtaining a spouse open work permit typically takes several months to process.
 The length of time it takes can depend on various factors.
-The open work permit will be valid for the same period as your study permit.
+The spouse open work permit will be valid for the same period as your study permit.

 Students can apply for their dependents to join them in Canada